 Try it at home

 As mentioned earlier, unless your soil is already high in organic matter and drains well, add some low-nitrogen compost before planting (leaf compost is good).
 I like to get plants in the ground in mid to late fall when forthcoming winter rains will help get their roots established before the demands of spring; if you plant in springtime be sure to keep them adequately hydrated during the first few summers.
 After plants are established (usually a couple of years), they should do fine with just occasional—but deep—watering.
-If you happen to plant them close to other plants that like frequent irrigation they will likely do fine, but don’t keep them consistently saturated.
-Siting them at the edges of rain gardens should work, but not in the low, very wet parts.
+If you happen to plant them close to other plants that like frequent irrigation they will likely do fine, but don’t keep them consistently wet.
+Siting them at the edges of rain gardens should work, but not in the low, saturated parts.

 Another Northwest penstemon for moist conditions is P. serrulatus.

 To leave a comment, click on post’s title